|

 available for more than 5 years.
 They were made very cheaply (too

-cheaply) in China for the Dixons Stores Group and have never been
+cheaply) in China and imported to the UK for the Dixons Stores Group and have never been

 too reliable - for some of the reasons look lower down this page.
 In the